STLabs/Articles/articles/TheComponentPattern.md

 ## Theory
 Components are composed of subcomponents as shown above.
 A component receives input, some process happens, and it produces output at some point in time.
 An entire application is a component that takes it's initial state, and produces new state.

 If we reason about this further, we can determine that any sub-component of the application is inherently dependent on the application state or the component wouldn't be necessary!
-In actuality, all components in an application are really a function of the same total state!
-They are all functions of AppState -> AppState.
+In theory, all components in an application are a function of the same total state.
+AppState -> AppState.

-It would not make sense to write every component specific to the application it happens to be in.
-Components are concerned with doing something specific and we want to re-use them.
-Therefore we make components that are concerned with only the specific state they are concerned with.
-But how do we bridge from the parent component's state to it's subcomponents state, and from the subcomponent's output, to the parent component's output?
+It would not make sense to write every component specific to an application.
+Components do something specific and we want to re-use them.
+Therefore, we make components work with a specific state.
+But how do we bridge from the parent component's state to it's subcomponents specific state?

-Every subcomponent's input is a simply a mapping of it's parent's state.
-And every subcomponent's output is a reduction of the previous state, with it's output.
+In theory every subcomponent's input is a mapping of it's parent's state.
+And every subcomponent's output causes an update to it's parent.
+In the diagram above this is show in the yellow as Map, and Reduce.

-Although not all components require input or have output.
-When they do, it is in the context of it's parent that that makes their use interesting to the system.
+Not all components require input or have output.
+But it's always in the context of it's parent  that makes their use interesting to the system.

-Keep in mind, this is all theory behind the component pattern.
-It can be expressed in a flexible way.
+Keep in mind, this is the theory behind the component pattern.
+How it is actually expressed or implemented is flexible.

 ---